MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/hr-how-manage-absence.md

 ---
-title: Manage Employee Absence| Microsoft Docs
+title: Manage Employee Absence
-description: Describes how to record employees' absence and analyse absence statistics.
+description: Describes how to record employees' absence and analyse absence statistics using the Absence Registration and Employee Absences pages.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
+ms.search.form: 5212, 5211, 5200
-ms.date: 04/01/2020
+ms.date: 06/16/2021
 ms.author: edupont
-ms.openlocfilehash: 1385545ffa32bbf321c90acf1f27b948a41c4644
+ms.openlocfilehash: 77ae09aebd78c870cc92d01700fc9a9188f340ee
-ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 09/09/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "3777673"
+ms.locfileid: "8146443"
 ---
 # <a name="manage-employee-absence"></a>Manage Employee Absence
 To manage an employee's absence, you must record the absence on the **Absence Registration** page.
 It can then be viewed in different ways for analysis and reporting needs.